Prompts#

 - subagent_wait(agent_id: str) -> dict: Waits for a subagent to finish.
 Timeout is 1 minute.

-- read_url(url: str) -> str: Read the text of a webpage and return the text in Markdown format.
+- read_url(url: str) -> str: Read a webpage in a text format.

 - search(query: str, engine: Literal["google", "duckduckgo"]) -> str: Search for a query on a search engine.

-- screenshot_url(url: str, filename: Union[str, NoneType]) -> str: Take a screenshot of a webpage and save it to a file.
+- screenshot_url(url: str, path: Union[Path, str, NoneType]) -> Path: Take a screenshot of a webpage.

 - list_chats(max_results: int, include_summary: bool):